google/webcrypto.dart/doc/design-rationale.md

 needs to agree on the cryptographic algorithms used.
 Thus, it's rarely possible to just swap out the cryptographic algorithms regardless of the abstractions.

+For example, while it would be easy to make an abstraction for a hash function as `List<int> Function(Stream<List<int>> data)`, there are many algorithms that accept a hash function as an argument and would only be unable to support custom hash algorithms.
+Thus, using an enum for specifying a hash algorithm is less surprising.
+An package developer who needs a swappable hash algorithm abstraction can easily define one and what implementation this package provides.

 Exposed reasonably typed APIs
 -----------------------------
 Types are useful for documentation, auto-completion and ensuring correctness.